Analysis of a Deep Learning Model for 12-Lead ECG Classification Reveals Learned Features Similar to Diagnostic Criteria: Methods

 All recordings were resampled to $400$ Hz and trimmed or zero-padded to $4096$ samples.
 In the remainder of this work, we denote a single ECG sample as $E_{n,j,k}$ with $n = \{0,1,\dots 599\}$ representing the recording index, $j = \{0,1,\dots 4095\}$ representing samples, and $k= \{0,1,\dots 11\}$ representing leads.
 Regarding data processing\footnote{All computations are implemented using Python v3.6.8 and the libraries iNNvestigate v1.0.9, Tensorflow v1.12.0, neurokit2 V0.1.7, and h5py v2.10.0.}, each ECG signal is fed to the model by Ribeiro et al. \cite{Ribeiro.2020b} for classification, resulting in a matrix with dimensions $N\times6$ assigning probabilities for six ECG abnormalities.
 In the following, we define $\{C_n \in \mathbb{R} ~\vert~ 0 \le C_n \le 1 \}$ indicating the prediction score of the model with sigmoid activation, representing the classification probability.
 We utilize the package iNNvestigate \cite{Alber.2019}, which implements multiple XAI methods, to compute relevance scores for each sample of the input ECGs.
-We use the XAI methods IG and LRP with the implementation of IG being with baseline input zero and interval size $m=64$, after changing the activation of the DNN's last layer to linear.
-Sigmoid activation does not change the ranking order of the predicted classes, but might obfuscate the true confidence of the model's individual class predictions\footnote{\url{https://github.com/albermax/innvestigate/issues/84} (accessed: October 14, 2022)}.
+We use the XAI methods IG and LRP with the IG implementation being with baseline input zero and interval size $m=64$, after changing the activation of the DNN's last layer to linear.
+Sigmoid activation does not change the ranking order of the predicted classes, but might obfuscate the true confidence of the model's individual class predictions\footnote{\url{https://github.com/albermax/innvestigate/issues/84}, accessed: October 14, 2022}.

-Both XAI methods $m$, IG and LRP, assign a relevance scores $R_{j,k}^{m} \in \mathbb{R}$ to each input sample of a classified ECG recording.
-By computing this for all $N$ recordings we obtain $R_{n,j,k}^{m}$ with the same dimensions as our input ECG data $E_{n,j,k}$.
+The XAI methods assign a relevance score $R_{j,k} \in \mathbb{R}$ to each input sample of a classified ECG recording.
+By computing this for all $N$ recordings we obtain $R_{n,j,k}$ with the same dimensions as our input ECG data $E_{n,j,k}$.
 Both are the basis for our analysis to compare features embedded in the DNN model to clinically-relevant criteria.
-We analyze the obtained relevance scores $R_{n,j,k}^{m}$ with three novel quantitative methods and one qualitative method as described in the following sections.
+We analyze the obtained relevance scores $R_{n,j,k}$ with three novel quantitative methods and one qualitative method as described in the following sections.
 With each new analysis, we take more details into account.
 While in the first analysis relevance scores are binned to each class, in the second analysis we split relevance scores w.r.t. their lead and in the third analysis w.r.t. lead and heart beats.